101955 Bennu: Origin and evolution

-The carbonaceous material that composes Bennu originally came from the breakup of a much larger parent body—a planetoid or a proto-planet.
-But like nearly all other matter in the Solar System, the origins of its minerals and atoms are to be found in dying stars such as red giants and supernovae.
+The carbonaceous material that composes Bennu came from the breakup of a much larger parent body—a minor planet or a proto-planet.
+It is thought to be a rubble pile of the second generation or later, formed within the past 65 million years.
+Like nearly all matter in the Solar System, its atoms were created in dying stars.
 According to the accretion theory, this material came together 4.5 billion years ago during the formation of the Solar System.

-Bennu's basic mineralogy and chemical nature would have been established during the first 10 million years of the Solar System's formation, where the carbonaceous material underwent some geologic heating and chemical transformation inside a much larger planetoid or a proto-planet capable of producing the requisite pressure, heat and hydration (if need be)—into more complex minerals.
+Bennu's basic mineralogy and chemical nature would have been established during the first 10 million years of the Solar System's formation, where the carbonaceous material underwent some geologic heating and chemical transformation inside a much larger minor planet or a proto-planet capable of producing the requisite pressure, heat and hydration (if need be)—into more complex minerals.
 Bennu probably began in the inner asteroid belt as a fragment from a larger body with a diameter of 100 km.
-Simulations suggest a 70% chance it came from the Polana family and a 30% chance it derived from the Eulalia family.
+Simulations suggest that it came from either the Polana or Eulalia subdivisions of the Nysa–Polana complex, with a 70% chance it came from the Polana family and a 30% chance it derived from the Eulalia family.
 Impactors on boulders of Bennu indicate that Bennu has been in near Earth orbit (separated from the main asteroid belt) for 1–2.5 million years.

 Subsequently, the orbit drifted as a result of the Yarkovsky effect and mean motion resonances with the giant planets, such as Jupiter and Saturn.
 Various interactions with the planets in combination with the Yarkovsky effect modified the asteroid, possibly changing its spin, shape, and surface features.

 Cellino et al. have suggested a possible cometary origin for Bennu, based on similarities of its spectroscopic properties with known comets.
 The estimated fraction of comets in the population of near Earth objects is 8±5 %.
 This includes rock comet 3200 Phaethon, discovered and still numbered as an asteroid.